monastyrskyy/monastyrskyy.github.io/_posts/2019-7-12-real_estate_predictions.md

 I would like to try to make several processed datasets, with various threshold levels for removing columns such as .50, .75, .90 to see which gives the best results.

 ## Conclusion

+What I did:
+1. Change all text to factors.
+2. Impute the factors based on the data dictionary.
+3. Impute the missing numerical data.
+4. Change the factors to numeric dummy variables.
+5. Model accounting for multicollinearity, etc.

+My first workflow approach was a shot in the dark to get myself familiar with the project and get a reasonable prediction out.
+It was a good base, and it taught me a lot about the dataset and machine learning workflows in general.
+Taking the lessons that I learned from my first attempt, I now know that there are several point where I'm losing accuracy solely based on the order of my workflow.
+For example, when I impute a numerical variable by using factors instead of dummy numerical variables.
+The follow-up to this post will use an improved new workflow.

+What I will do in the future
+1. Change all text to numeric dummy variables.
+2. Fill in missing factor levels based on the data dictionary.
+3. Impute the missing numerical data with mice.
+4. Model accounting for multicollinearity, etc.

 ## Further Steps
 As mentioned before, I think the reason why a more tuned XGBoost model did not yield as good results as the model with default parameters is because of my process of selecting parameters.
 My process was as follows: